-June 5-6 (Sunday and Monday), 2016 at the Westin Arlington Gateway, Arlington, Virginia
+June 5-6, 2016 at the Westin Arlington Gateway, Arlington, Virginia

-Legislative visits will take place on Tuesday, June 7th.
+Legislative visits took place on Tuesday, June 7th.

 - How can cyberlearning help empower the next generation of diverse learners?